mjstam/Coachmark/README.md

     handler.postDelayed( Runnable { buildCoachmarks() }, 300 )

 4, You could also try using the Androidx KTX extensions to determine when layout is complete.
+I have not verified that this works, but it should :)

 **Why do you need to wait until the UI is rendered?**